chalmerlowe/intro_to_sprinting/class_materials/git_main_lifecycle.md

 ### Commit your changes

-`git commit` your changes when you are ready to make a permanent record of them.
+We use `git commit` to commit your changes when you are ready to make a permanent record of them.
 It is customary to add a short descriptive message (using the `-m` option) describing your changes, whenever you commit.

 ```bash
 $ git commit -m "Description of changes"
 ```

-**NOTE**: Commit messages should be short (typically 50 characters or less).
+> **NOTE**: Commit messages should be short (typically 50 characters or less).
 See the **Resources** below for more details on commit messages.

 ### Status check
 Take a look at things now that the file has been committed, again using `git status`...
 We should notice a line in the output identifies that your files are ahead of/or no longer in sync with the files in **your GitHub repo**.